zrafa/xinu-avr/README.md

 <strong>The Xinu Operating System includes</strong>: dynamic process creation, dynamic memory allocation, real-time clock management, process coordination and synchronization, local and remote file systems, a shell, and device-independent I/O functions.

-Because the internals of data structures and algorithms are small and clear, it was possible to explain the whole operating system in just one book, including the most of the source code in its pages (<a href="http://se.fi.uncoma.edu.ar/xinu-avr/index.html#book">Xinu book</a>).

 Many sites defines Xinu as a free Unix system, or similar statements.
 It is not.
 Xinu differs completely from the internal structure of Unix (or Linux).
 For academic purposes Xinu is smaller, elegant, and easier to understand.
 Applications written for one system will not run on the other without modification. ** Xinu is not Unix **.